broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

     - Specify the `interval_weights_bed` appropriate for the PGEN extraction run you are performing. `gs://gvs_quickstart_storage/weights/gvs_full_vet_weights_1kb_padded_orig.bed` is the interval weights BED used for Quickstart.
     - Select the workflow option "Retry with more memory" and choose a "Memory retry factor" of 1.5
     - `GvsExtractCallsetPgen` currently defaults to 100 alt alleles maximum, which means that any sites having more than that number of alt alleles will be dropped.
-    - Be sure to set the `output_gcs_dir` to the proper path in the AoU delivery bucket so you don't need to copy them there yourself once the workflows have finished.
+    - Be sure to set the `output_gcs_dir` to the proper path in the AoU delivery bucket so you don't need to copy the output files there yourself once the workflow has finished.
-    - For `GvsExtractCallsetPgen` (which is called by `GvsExtractCallsetPgenMerged`), if one (or several) of the `PgenExtractTask` shards fail because of angry cloud, you can re-run the workflow with the exact same inputs; the successful shards will call cache and only the failed ones will run.
+    - For `GvsExtractCallsetPgen` (which is called by `GvsExtractCallsetPgenMerged`), if one (or several) of the `PgenExtractTask` shards fail because of angry cloud, you can re-run the workflow with the exact same inputs with call caching turned on; the successful shards will cache and only the failed ones will re-run.
     - If you want to collect the monitoring logs from a large number of `Extract` shards, the `summarize_task_monitor_logs.py` script will not work if the task is scattered too wide.
 Use the `summarize_task_monitor_logs_from_file.py` script, instead, which takes a FOFN of GCS paths instead of a space-separated series of localized files.
     - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.